TabithaLarkin/TabithaLarkin.github.io/_drafts/the-5-ws-and-1-h-of-code-reviewing.md

 - When
 - How

-This meandering train of thought was what eventually led me to write this.
+That meandering train of thought was what eventually led me to write this.

 The below is not an official framework or mindset to rush to implement in your team tomorrow.
 Hopefully, it is instead a way of looking at how to approach a code review, and the various aspects we can all improve on.
 There are always going to be more specific questions depending on how your team works and with what technologies, so I'll try to keep it as generic as possible.

-## All those letters
+## The 5 Ws and 1 H

 > I've ordered the list loosely around what I assume people usually consider.
 Towards the bottom of the list is a little uncertain and could be in a different order from what I have assumed.
 I'm not actually basing this off of any hard numerical data and each developer may have their own order for these.
 {: .prompt-info }